bientavu/manga_downloader/README.md

 ### Selenium
 The [WebDriver for Chrome](https://chromedriver.chromium.org/getting-started) is mandatory.
 You can follow the instruction on the website to install it, it's easy.
-Then, just copy/paste the full path of the executable in the `WEBDRIVER_DIR` variable.
+Then, just copy/paste the full path of the executable in the `WEBDRIVER_PATH` variable.

 ## Reading advices
 ### Smartphones